maplight/votersedge-voting-info/voting-info/election-authorities/ca/19-los-angeles-county-clerk/all-elections/en/voting-basics/polling-place-access-disabilities.md

 ---
-title: "How do I vote if I have disabilities?"
+title: "How do I vote if I have disabilities in LA County?"
 published: true
 weight: 8
 section: voting-basics